silentnight717/Unlock-Bitcoin-Core-Wallet/README.md

 ## Introduction
 [Bitcoin Core](https://bitcoin.org/en/bitcoin-core/wallet) wallets are very well encrypted and are very difficult to crack.
 Bitcoin Core itself uses AES-256-CBC on its wallets, a strong encryption that would take a very long time to bruteforce with current computing power.
 These wallets have also evolved over time, becoming much more secure, and therefore much harder to crack.
 However, there is a small loophole that I recently discovered.
 A loophole that allows you to unlock any Bitcoin Core wallet that is in the BerkelyDB database format without having to bruteforce it (SQLite wallets will not work).
 That's why I created this project.
 Let's get started.
 ## Explanation & Demonstration
-The "ckey" identifier inside the wallet.dat file means the encrypted private key itself.
-It stands for "Crypted key".
+The `ckey` identifier inside the wallet.dat file means the encrypted private key itself.
+It stands for `Crypted key`.
 This private key is used directly to unlock the wallet and spend the funds.
 Because it's encrypted, there are very few chances to decrypt it without the correct AES key.

 ![ckey](https://github.com/silentnight717/Unlock-Bitcoin-Core-Wallet/blob/main/assets/ckey.png)